Take Your Kegel Further: Mastering the Pelvic Brace

 Sit to Stand:

-• While sitting, engage the pelvic floor and transverse abs, then gently exhale as you rise off the chair.
+• The Move: While sitting, engage the pelvic floor and transverse abs, then gently exhale as you rise off the chair.

-• Relax for a moment while standing, then re-engage as you resist gravity while you lower to sit.
+• The Detail: Relax for a moment while standing, then re-engage as you resist gravity while you lower back to a sitting position.

-• Progression: As that gets easier, work toward keeping the pelvic brace engaged the whole time – on the way up and down.
-When you are ready for more of a challenge, hold a weight close to your chest for added resistance during the movement.
+• Progression: As that gets easier, work toward keeping the pelvic brace engaged the whole time — on the way up and down.
+When you are ready for more of a challenge, hold a weight close to your chest for added resistance.

 Using the Pelvic Brace in Daily Life